Chaos and magic in the dissipative quantum kicked top: Introduction

-The nonstabilizerness, also called the {\it magic}, has been recently introduced as a quantifier of complexity of a quantum state, complementary to the entanglement~\cite{gottesman1998,gottesman1998-2, bravyi2005, howard2014, veitch2014, chitambar2019, seddon2019, zhou2020, liu2022,leone2022, Oliviero_2022, PhysRevA.107.022429, Rattacaso_2023, Odavic_2023, Leone_2024}.
-It measures the distance from the set of stabilizer states, i.\,e., ``easy'' states which can be prepared using a specific class of quantum circuits that are efficiently simulatable with classical algorithms (the Clifford circuits)~\cite{veitch2014,howard2014-2,bravyi2016,bravyi2016-2,bravyi2019,heinrich2019,wang2019,wang2020,heimendahl2021,jiang2023,haug2023-3}.
-We compute it through the stabilizer R\'enyi entropy~\cite{leone2022, Oliviero_2022} averaged over quantum trajectories and using the methods of Ref.~\cite{passarelli2024nonstabilizerness} for a permutationally invariant system.
 We find that the magic reaches an asymptotic long-time value displaying a scaling behavior with the system size that is related to the properties of the classical mean-field dynamics.
 In correspondence of a mean-field chaotic dynamics and in the absence of dissipation, such scaling is logarithmic (i.\,e., logarithmic with the accessible Hilbert-space dimension).
 This numerical finding supports a theoretical statement recently put forward in Ref.~\cite{Leone2021quantumchaosis}.
 Adding dissipation, the scaling becomes power-law, with an exponent showing plateaus for the parameter ranges corresponding to a mean-field chaotic dynamics.
 The value of the exponent in these plateaus increases with the dissipation strength, while it approaches the zero value (i.\,e., near to logarithmic scaling) for small dissipation strengths.
-Thus, for small coupling to the environment, the prediction of Ref.~\cite{Leone2021quantumchaosis} seems to be robust.
+Thus, for small decay rate, the prediction of Ref.~\cite{Leone2021quantumchaosis} seems to be robust.